 Exchange ActiveSync clients: When you move a mailbox from your on-premises Exchange organization to Exchange Online, all of the clients that access the mailbox need to be updated to use Exchange Online; this includes Exchange ActiveSync devices.
 Most Exchange ActiveSync clients will now be automatically reconfigured when the mailbox is moved to Exchange Online, however some older devices might not update correctly.
 For more information, see Exchange ActiveSync device settings with Exchange hybrid deployments.

-Mailbox permissions migration: On-premises mailbox permissions such as Send As, Full Access, Send on Behalf of, and folder permissions, that are explicitly applied on the mailbox are migrated to Exchange Online.
+Mailbox permissions migration: On-premises mailbox permissions such as Send As, Full Access, Send on Behalf, and folder permissions, that are explicitly applied on the mailbox are migrated to Exchange Online.
 Inherited (non-explicit) mailbox permissions and permissions granted to objects that aren't mail enabled in Exchange Online are not migrated.
 You should ensure all permissions are explicitly granted and all objects are mail enabled prior to migration.
-Therefore, you have to plan for configuring these permissions in Office 365 if applicable for your organization.
+Therefore, you have to plan for configuring these permissions in Exchange Online if applicable for your organization.
 In the case of Send As permissions, if the user and the resource attempting to be sent as aren't moved at the same time, you'll need to explicitly add the Send As permission in Exchange Online using the Add-RecipientPermission cmdlet.

-Support for cross-premises mailbox permissions: Exchange hybrid deployments support the use of the Full Access and Send on Behalf Of permissions between mailboxes located in an on-premises Exchange organization and mailboxes located in Office 365.
+Support for cross-premises mailbox permissions: Exchange hybrid deployments support the use of the Full Access and Send on Behalf Of permissions between mailboxes located in an on-premises Exchange organization and mailboxes located in Exchange Online.
 Additional steps are required for Send As permissions.
 Also, some additional configuration may be required to support cross-premises mailbox permissions depending on the version of Exchange installed in your on-premises organization.
 For more information, see Delegate mailbox permissions in Permissions in Exchange hybrid deployments and Configure Exchange to support delegated mailbox permissions in a hybrid deployment.

 Offboarding: As part of ongoing recipient management, you might have to move Exchange Online mailboxes back to your on-premises environment.